ujay-zheng/SpMM/cuSPARSE/README.md

 ### Docker

-In this case, there is no Dockerfile, you just need to pull an nvidia/cuda image newer than 11.4.0.
-I chose this docker image: nvidia/cuda:11.4.0-devel-ubuntu18.04.
-You can get the available containers with the following command.
+We highly recommend you use Docker(Nvidia Docker) to build and run the project,after cloning this repo and enter the directory,run

 ```
-docker pull nvidia/cuda:11.4.0-devel-ubuntu18.04
+docker build . -t cusparse-block
-docker run --runtime=nvidia -v {You SpMM repo path}:/SpMM -itd nvidia/cuda:11.4.0-devel-ubuntu18.04
+docker run --runtime=nvidia -v {You SpMM repo path}:/SpMM -itd cusparse-block
 ```

+You have to make sure that the source data of matrix must be included in you repo path!

 ### Quick Start